 This is a vocational qualification that will allow you to gain specific skills and knowledge relating to the field of sport and fitness.
-This is an ideal course for you if you are looking to progress into employment or on to higher education, as it contains relevant units to expand your pathway.
+This is an ideal course for you if you are looking to progress into employment or on to higher education, as it covers lots of areas to springboard you on to your next steps.
 You will also be required to complete a work experience placement and an employability programme as part of the course offer.

 What You'll Learn